+Live by faith in the God who chose you.
+You are saved by God’s grace through faith.
 The issue was, do you live by faith?
-The church at Antioch, from which Paul and Barnabas had been sent on their missionary journey, was composed both of Jewish believers in Jesus the Messiah, and of Gentile pagans who had come to trust in him.
+The church at Antioch, from which Paul and Barnabas had been sent on their missionary journey, was composed both of Jewish believers in Jesus the Messiah, and of Gentiles, former pagans who had come to trust in him.
 Visitors from Jerusalem, perhaps concerned that the church was looking less and less like the Pharisaic community, a portion of the church at Jerusalem, from which they came.
 They insisted that the Gentile believers had to receive the sign of circumcision and, by implication, keep the details of the ceremonial dietary laws.
+The issue would continue to disturb the church through the first half-century or more of its existence, as Galatians indicates.
 Behind this issue was the important question: is anything necessary for your justification beyond the work of Christ?
 On that hangs the whole issue of the sufficiency of the work of Christ.
 Is it Christ’s work plus my works of penance, Christ’s work plus my efforts, Christ’s work plus my decision?
 Or is salvation totally dependent on the grace of God?
 The issue focuses on the work of Christ, on the justification of sinners.
-That individual has strong implications for the church, and the question of dietary laws has an impact on the gospel, which is why Paul had to rebuke Peter, Galatians 2:11-21.
+That individual has strong implications for the church, and the question of dietary laws has an impact on the gospel, which is why Paul had to rebuke Peter, Galatians 2:11–21.

 Peter recalled God’s clear acceptance of Gentile believers when he had been chosen to bring the good news to Cornelius.
 The salvation of those Gentiles, like the Jewish believers, was by faith.
 (Don’t try to impose a conflict between Paul and Peter or Paul and James.)
 Paul reported on the success of the missionary work among the Gentiles on his recent trip.
 Christ’s perfect work is the only basis for your salvation.
 His grace is received by faith alone.
 The final decision of the Jerusalem council affirmed that.

-The other requests, though phrased in similar language, fall into the category of permanent obedience, for the reflect the law of God as given at Sinai, the 10 Commandments, which are not arbitrary rules, but reflect the character of God.
+The other requests, though phrased in similar language, fall into the category of permanent obedience, for they reflect the law of God as given at Sinai, the 10 Commandments, which are not arbitrary rules, but reflect the character of God.
+Beware of an emphasis on justification that minimizes the need for holiness.
 Why do the churches need the reminder to abstain from idolatry and sexual immorality?
-Because Christ cares about you sanctification than you do (Mark Jones).
+Because, as Mark Jones has put it, Christ cares about your sanctification than you do.
 Because the church at Antioch, like you, lived in a pagan culture that provided constant temptations to sin.
 Because Christ is glorified in the obedience of his people, and we need to be reminded to keep walking in his paths.
 That is not undercutting your justification, rather, it is living to the glory of God.

 God has called you out of the nations and summons you to be his distinctive people.
 How is the church different from the world?
 Your life is characterized by seeking to glorify God.